 the guilt of finding that Tripp Scott billings were being paid by a school trust account.
-From a letter to another Attorney at Law, Yates claimed, “the reasons for the termination of my representation were due to the insufficiency of funds in the trust accounts…” That this statement refers to depleting all of the trust funds to pay for legal counsel and to be more specific to this Court, the trust funds Yates refers to are Petitioner’s children school trust funds that have been depleted through further fraud by Spallina to pay Petitioner’s living expenses.
-Where these school trusts were set up several years prior to the death of Simon and Shirley and where funded to pay for their school tuitions.
-Initially after Simon passed, Spallina took possession of a Legacy Bank of Florida account that Simon had been paying Petitioner’s family expenses of approximately $100,000.00 per year for approximately 5 years per an agreement between Petitioner and Simon, as fully exhibited already in the Petition (Pages 86-89 Section “XVI.
-THE ADVANCED INHERITANCE AGREEMENT ("AIA")”, which was $100,000.00 per year.
+From a letter to another Attorney at Law, Yates claimed, “the reasons for the termination of my representation were due to the insufficiency of funds in the trust accounts…” That this statement refers to depleting all of the trust funds to pay for legal counsel.
+To be more specific to this Court, the trust funds Yates refers to are Petitioner’s children school trust funds that have been depleted through further Fraud by Spallina to pay Petitioner’s living expenses.
+Where these school trusts were set up several years prior to the death of Simon and Shirley and were funded to pay for Petitioner’s children school tuitions.
+Initially after Simon passed, Spallina took possession of a Legacy Bank of Florida account that Simon had been paying Petitioner’s family expenses of $100,000.00 per year for approximately 6 years per an agreement between Petitioner and Simon, as fully exhibited already in the Petition (Pages 86-89 Section “XVI.
+THE ADVANCED INHERITANCE AGREEMENT ("AIA")”, which was for $100,000.00 per year.
 Simon paid the home expenses per the AIA for the home purchased by Petitioner’s children through the Legacy account.
 The home was purchased outright through Petitioner’s children’s already established and funded investment trust accounts at that time.

 Several months after Simon passed Spallina directed Eliot and Candice “Candice” Bernstein to take over the Legacy Bank account and write checks for expenses out of it.
 Petitioner refused such request to write checks from an account that was Simon’s without first getting authorization from Legacy Bank.
 Eliot and Rachel Walker (“Walker”) (Simon’s assistant who was handling the Legacy Account but who was fired by Spallina and therefore turning the account over to Eliot and Candice at Spallina’s request) called Legacy Bank together and Legacy claimed that not only was Walker not authorized to sign checks or listed in any capacity on the account or Petitioner but that Legacy was shocked that no one had notified them that Simon had passed, that his bank accounts were being used post mortem and therefore Legacy instantly froze the account.
 Spallina was the only person they could talk to further.